-For agencies who serve families, we deliver pragmatic innovations in order to stop intergenerational poverty.
+For agencies who serve families, we deliver pragmatic innovations in order to stop persistent poverty.

 Strategic Design Consultant